 Our clerks Cliff Holland and Franco Lombardi will be happy to discuss instructing members of Chambers or to provide any further necessary information.

-The approach of chambers is based on its experience that it is seldom sufficient to advise on a tax question in isolation.
+The approach of our barristers chambers is based on its experience that it is seldom sufficient to advise on a tax question in isolation.
 It is important to take into account all the taxes which may be relevant, as well as the other legal constraints and the business or personal considerations which may influence a client’s course of action.
 Members seek to view a client’s problem in the round, looking for opportunities to improve upon whatever plan of action has been proposed.

 Members have an enthusiasm for problem-solving, a reputation for discretion and aim to give advice which is practical and helpful, and to express it in terms which the client can understand.
 They also relish litigation where it is the right course for the client.